Vijayalthi/facial-emotion-recognition/README.md

 ---
 ## Open the notebooks in order :

-- preprocessiong.ipynb
+- `preprocessing.ipynb` – Load and preprocess data
-- training.ipynb
+- `training.ipynb` – Build and train the VGG16 + LSTM model
-- evaluation.ipynb
+- `evaluation.ipynb` – Evaluate performance and visualize results

 ---